 Bringing world-class technology to under-resourced languages.

-The mission of 7000 Languages is to offer the best available technology for free use by the speakers and supporters of those languages mostly ignored by commercial interests, "the earth's other 7,000 languages."
+The mission of 7000 Languages is to offer the best available technology for free use by speakers and supporters of languages largely ignored by commercial interests, "the earth's other 7,000 languages."

 7000 Languages is a nonprofit organization that makes world-class technology, donated by Transparent Language, available to language teams working with lesser-known and under-resourced languages.

 The program began in 2009 as Transparent Language's Heritage and Endangered Languages Preservation Program (H.E.L.P.P.), which worked with partner organizations to develop courses in Ojibwe, Balinese, and many other languages.

 In 2013, H.E.L.P.P. expanded into the 7000 Languages Project, which brought in expert organizations like the National Council of Less Commonly Taught Languages (NCOLCTL) to select, train, and support language teams.
 The expanded program allowed Transparent Language to share its technology with more language advocates than ever before.